Vietnam Real Food Adventure

 Ho Chi Minh City - Ben Thanh market visit.

-Day 4 - Overnight train Take a bus back to Hanoi (approximately 3.5 hours), then board an overnight train bound for Hue (approximately 12 hours).
+3 - Overnight Train You'd be forgiven for thinking you were still dreaming when you wake up on the bay this morning.
+If you're an early riser, you might like to organise an optional kayak experience before you head back to Hanoi this morning.
+When you arrive, you'll board an overnight train bound for Hue.
 Although conditions are basic, overnight trains are a rewarding experience.
 It's an efficient way to travel long distances and a great way to get a sense of the country.
-Most trains have a dining carriage serving simple food, but some travellers take an opportunity beforehand to stock up on fresh bread, cheese and fruit prior to departure.
+Most trains have a dining carriage serving simple food, but maybe ask your leader for advice on which local salty and sweet snacks to stock up on before departure.

-Day 10 - Mekong Delta Take a private bus out to the Mekong Delta (approximately 2–3 hours), then cruise up this mighty river on a sampan (traditional boat), one of the most common forms of transportation in these parts.
-Glide past farms and orchards to your guesthouse, set alongside a family home.
+10 - Mekong Delta After breakfast this morning, kiss Ho Chi Minh City goodbye and make your way to the Mekong Delta.
+The delta is known as 'Vietnam's rice bowl' for its abundance of rice paddies, fruit and flower orchards.
+When you arrive, you'll hit the water and cruise up this mighty river, stopping at tropical fruit gardens and local cottage industries to sample honey, coconut candy and fruit, right at the source.
+Enjoy being paddled slowly along the quieter backwaters in a sampan, one of the most common forms of transport in these parts.
+Continue to your homestay for this evening.
 Meet your hosts and take some time to wander the garden, relax or lend a hand with dinner preparations.
-Enjoy a southern Vietnamese feast on the wide verandah overlooking the garden as the sun goes down.
+Enjoy a southern Vietnamese feast on the wide veranda overlooking the garden as the sun goes down.

-Day 12 - Ho Chi Minh City With no activities planned for today, you are free to depart the accommodation at any time.
-If you wish to spend more time in Ho Chi Minh City, we’ll be happy to organise additional accommodation (subject to availability).
+12 - Ho Chi Minh City With no activities planned for today, your adventure comes to an end after breakfast.
+If you wish to spend more time in Ho Chi Minh City, just speak to your booking agent.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.